โœจ Trusted reviews and recommendations across tech, lifestyle, and more

 Cons:

-• Stroller weight of 32 lbs may feel heavy for caregivers who carry it frequently over longer distances.
+• Stroller weight may feel heavy for caregivers who carry it often.

 Factors to Consider When Choosing an Affordable Stroller Car Seat Combo

-Choosing the right combo means matching the system to how you actually live — not just what looks good in a product photo.
-Here are the key areas to evaluate before you buy.
+Choosing the right combo means matching the system to how you actually live, not just what looks good in a product photo.
+Focus on safety fit, stroller weight, fold style, storage, car seat limits, and how often you move the system between your car and home.

 Safety Standards and Testing